PeterBrain/icloud-nosync/README.md

 ## Caveats

 - **OS**:
-  - Work on macOS for iCloud only.
+  - Works on macOS for iCloud only.
-  - Minimum version is macOS Sierra 10.12.
+  - Minimum OS version: macOS Sierra (10.12)
-  - Other cloud services (e.g. OneDrive, Dropbox, Google Drive) are unsupported.
+  - Any other cloud storage solution than iCloud is unsupported (e.g. OneDrive, Dropbox, Google Drive).
 - **Files**:
   - Files with the nosync extension wont open with their associated application anymore.
 Images wont be opened in preview, docs won't start Word or Pages.
 Avoid using nosync on files.
 Use it on directories whenever possible.
 - **Renaming**: